adminmart/Modernize-Nextjs-Free/README.md

   <img src="https://adminmart.com/wp-content/uploads/2023/03/modernize-next-js-admin-dashboard.png" alt="">
 </a>
 <p>
-  Checkout our premium version of Modernize Nuxt Js Admin Lite for lots more features and ready to use page templates.<br>
+  Checkout our premium version of Modernize Next Js Admin Lite for lots more features and ready to use page templates.<br>
-  <a href="https://modernize-nuxt.adminmart.com/?ref=5">Check Live Preview</a> | <a href="https://adminmart.com/product/modernize-nuxt-js-admin-dashboard/?ref=5">Download</a>
+  <a href="https://modernize-nextjs-main.netlify.app/?ref=5">Check Live Preview</a> | <a href="https://adminmart.com/product/modernize-nuxt-js-admin-dashboard/?ref=5">Download</a>
 </p>